← X10: Software Models ↑ Table of Contents ↑

 FIGURE 5.
 CNN.com and FoxNews.com sites (November 29, 2025).

 As social media platforms have grown, many people are using social media sites such as Facebook and Instragram to access news.
-According to the Pew Research Center, more than 50% of Americans get their news from various social media outlets, with Facebook (38%), YouTube (35%).
+According to the Pew Research Center, more than half of all Americans get their news from social media outlets, with Facebook (38%), YouTube (35%).
 Instagram (20%) and TikTok (20%) being the most popular.
 In addition to being convenient and current, online news can be accessed anywhere in the world where the Internet is accessible.
 Many of the most oppressive governments, e.g., North Korea, China, and Libya, control their internal media in order to limit their citizens' access to news.
 While they may try to restrict access to online news, this is much harder as technical workarounds are known.
 In fact, the Arab Spring, a series of pro-democracy protests and uprising across the Arab world in the early 2010s, was directly aided by social media and online news.

 QUICK-CHECK 11.6: TRUE or FALSE?
 More than 50% of Americans get their news from social media outlets.